Haoxiang-Lin/Afterglow/README.md

 # Afterglow
 Non-thermal afterglow flux calculation code

-To make use of this code, it is highly recommended to download the Anaconda Distribution:
+To make use of this code, it is highly recommended to download the "Anaconda Distribution":

 https://www.anaconda.com/distribution/